 We feel Huggey Glovey has done a good job with the sizing of their product.
 There are just two sizes, small for ages 2-4, and large for ages 5-8.
 You may find some homemade versions of this type of product from crafty folks online, but time you will spend trying to figure out if the sizing and materials are any good may be a waste of time.

 Glovey Huggey was developed by a mom looking for a thumb sucking solution for her own child who tried everything else.
 A parent should supervise and monitor the habit breaking process.
 If you think your child has the motivation to quit and just needs a gentle reminder this product might be a good place to start.
-The gloves will not stand in the way of developing the fine motor skills at home or at school with the gloves on.
+Thumb sucking gloves will not stand in the way of developing the fine motor skills at home or at school with the gloves on.
 The gloves can easily be removed for washing hands or eating.
 While you wouldn’t need to remove them for eating, you might want to as to now get spaghetti sauce on them and keep them clean!

-Your child might be motivated by the color and pattern choices and it includes a free plush toy in a gift box you that you might use for a little extra motivation or as a reward.
+Your child might be motivated by the color and pattern choices and it includes a free plush toy in a gift box that you might use for a little extra motivation or as a reward.
 You may be surprised by your child’s response to hearing a glove, it may not even occur to them to take the glove off!
 There is a Spiderman looking fabric thumb guard pattern that could be very effective for boys.
 Superheroes don’t suck on their thumbs, right?
 Using your child’s imagination is a very effective tool for motivation or discouragement.
 We think the most appealing feature about the product is the pattern and color choices.
 Older kids may find wearing these to school a bit embarrassing.
-Most school aged kids figure out quickly what the Glovey Huggey is for and this could be embarrassing for an older child.
+Most school-aged kids figure out quickly what the Glovey Huggey is for and this could be embarrassing for an older child.
 The embarrassment of having a glove to prevent thumb sucking is often a useful deterrent for the older child anyway.

 If you can get rid of the night time habit the day time habit will fade away.
-If you are able to use the thumb sucking Glovey Huggey successfully at night (you child does not take them off or suck with it on) you should have a good chance to get over the habit during the day.
+If you are able to use the thumb sucking Glovey Huggey successfully at night (your child does not take them off or suck with it on) you should have a good chance to get over the habit during the day.